Grant Buchanan is counsel in our Business Law Group in Toronto.

 - counsel to Directors Guild of Canada in numerous regulatory proceedings;

-- President of Canadian Broadcasters Rights Agency Inc., a copyright collective since 1991;
+- President of Canadian Broadcasters Rights Agency Inc., a copyright collective from 1991-2020;

 - counsel to The Score Television Network Inc. in respect of its sale to Rogers Media Inc. and numerous regulatory proceedings;